djdyer/my-readme-md-generator/README.md

 ```
 As a developer
 I WANT a README generator
-SO THAT I can quickly create a professional README for a new projec
+SO THAT I can quickly create a professional README for a new project.
 ```

 <br>

 ## Installation

-App is invoked by typing 'node index' in the command line.
+App is invoked by first running 'npm install', then typing 'node index' in the command line.

 <br>